MileHacker Logo

 Local Insights

-Gaining local insights elevates your Jacó experience and leads to smoother interactions with residents.
+Gaining local insights elevates your Jacó experience and leads to smoother interactions with local people.

 Common Tourist Mistakes

 • Overpaying for Taxis: Always ask for the meter ("la María") or establish the fare beforehand.
-Confirm the price before your ride begins.
+Confirm the price before your transport begins.

 • Underestimating Sun/Heat: Insufficient water consumption and sun protection.
 Stay hydrated by consuming plenty of water.
 Apply High SPF sunscreen frequently.
 Wear a wide-brimmed hat.